IMPARGO Knowledge Center

 Key Point

-The dispatcher side of this workflow — receiving events in the Fleet chat, seeing quantity changes reflected in the order detail view, generating PDFs that include the driver's updates — is documented separately.
+The dispatcher side of this workflow — tracking events on the order's Events tab, seeing quantity changes reflected in the order detail view, generating PDFs that include the driver's updates — is documented separately.
 See Manage Bulk Products in Your Orders.

 Note: For planning bulk product routes before they reach the order management stage, see How to Plan a Truck Route Online — §9 Add Bulk Product Details.